Company History and Description

 From firsthand, on-stack experience and hand-drawn sketches in the late 80’s to sophisticated, automated equipment with highly-evolved software for mercury sampling today, Apex Instruments has always been directly involved with the environmental industry, working close with the U.S. EPA.
 When the Clean Air Act was enacted in 1990 and hazardous air pollutants were identified for control, Apex Instruments was at the forefront of product design, method evaluation and implementation.
 A wide range of products from isokinetic and gaseous sampling trains to flow measurement and high-tech sorbent systems are manufactured by Apex Instruments.

 Apex Instruments continues to enjoy a significant market share for environmental products manufacture.
 For example, in the mercury market alone, Apex Instruments began designing custom mercury sampling probes in 1993.
 Over 300 systems have been installed.

 Apex Instruments, Inc. maintains an ample inventory of parts needed in its production process.
-All manufactured items are documented in a Bill of Materials accompanied with Manufacturing Standards.
-Production is monitored closely with our NetSuite computer program which monitors the use of materials as well as our inventory levels.
-All manufactured and assembled items are recorded in NetSuite and in manual records.
+All manufactured items are documented in a bill of materials accompanied with manufacturing standards.
+Production is monitored closely with our ERP software which monitors the use of materials as well as our inventory levels.
+All manufactured and assembled items are recorded in our ERP system and in manual records.